 – Emily Davison, To Freedom’s Cause

-With the imminent UK wide release of the new ‘Suffragette’ film, it’s great to see voting and women’s rights back in the news.
-Where they need to be if we are to affect further meaningful change.
+With the worldwide popularity of the ‘Suffragette’ film, it’s great to see that voting and women’s rights very much on the agenda.
+Which is where they need to be if we are to affect further meaningful change.

 You’ll find us all over social media:

-If equality and voting matter to you, please get in touch as we’re planning new collaborative creatives projects for 2016 and beyond!
+If equality and voting matter to you, please get in touch as we’re planning new collaborative creative projects!

 It’s time to Step Up | Vote | Lead